-11.6 A6.
+11.4 A4.
 Final project report

-- The final report must consist of the following components: - An improved version of the requirements specification (A5) which takes into account the discussion about it during W12. - A well-documented Prolog implementation of the student's final project, delivered as separate and executable Prologcode. - A discussion on the design choices made during the implementation. - o Lessons learned. - A summary PowerPoint presentation for W14. - Due date: 2 days prior to W14, noon. - Assessment:
+- The final report must consist of the following components: - An improved version of the requirements specification (A3) which takes into account the discussion about it during W12. - A well-documented Prolog implementation of the student's final project, delivered as separate and executable Prologcode. - o A discussion on the design choices made during the implementation. - o Lessons learned. - o A summary PowerPoint presentation for W14. - Due date: 2 days prior to W14, noon. - Assessment:

-Assessment criteria Weight Assessed SLOs
+Assessment criteria Weight Assessed S Assessed SLOs

 a.
 Clarity and soundness of the individual components 80% CLO8 CSPO3

 PLO1 PLO3

 PLO5 ILO1

 ILO2 ILO6

 b.
 Successful execution of the software.
 20% CLO5 CLO6

 CLO7 CSPO2

 PLO3 PLO5

-11.7 Final exam
+11.5 Final exam